glutanimate/image-occlusion-enhanced/README.md

 ## Overview

-Image Occlusion is an add-on for the spaced repetition flashcard program Anki.
-With IO you can hide parts of an image and later test yourself on each hidden part.
+Image Occlusion is an add-on for the spaced repetition flashcard program [Anki](http://ankisrs.net/).
+It allows you to create flashcards that hide parts of an image and test your knowledge on the hidden information.

 This repository hosts a forked version of the [original Image Occlusion](https://github.com/tmbb/image-occlusion-2) add-on with a number of new features.